 Launch price: $199/£119/€133 | Connectivity: USB 2 | Audio resolution: 24-bit/96kHz | Analogue inputs: 2 | Analogue outputs: 2 | Digital connectivity: None | MIDI I/O: No

-The iD4 is a simple two-input/two-output offering featuring a mic preamp - complete with phantom power for using condenser mics - as well as an instrument level DI for plugging in your guitar or bass.
+Arguably the best audio interface you can buy for less than $200, The iD4 is a simple two-input/two-output offering featuring a mic preamp - complete with phantom power for using condenser mics - as well as an instrument level DI for plugging in your guitar or bass.
 On top of this, there’s a main output for your speakers and dual headphone outputs.
 The whole thing is powered via USB and, with Apple’s camera connection kit, it can also work with an iPhone/iPad.
 However, the studio devilry is in the detail; Audient has really thought about everything with value and usability in mind, making what is a budget solution feel anything but inexpensive.
-The best audio interface we’ve seen at this price for a long time.
+The best USB audio interface we’ve seen at this price for a long time.

 Read full review: Audient iD4